ZzzTheGamer/stock-recommendation-system/README.md

 - **Strategy Analysis**: Tests trading strategies with historical price data
 - **Comprehensive Recommendation**: Combines all analyses to provide an explainable investment suggestion

+## Important Usage Notes

+To ensure sufficient samples for accurate financial analysis, upgrading to HuggingFace Premium is recommended.
+The free tier may have limits that affect analysis quality and performance.

+Please note that model permissions on HuggingFace can change without notice.
+Models initially available through API may later have their inference endpoints closed by model authors or HuggingFace, allowing only local downloads.
+If you encounter model permission changes, you may need to:
+1. Switch to alternative similar models
+2. Deploy models locally if possible
+3. Adapt the code to work with different model architectures

 ## Key Features

 ### Frontend Features